What Is Cortisol? (Hero, Villain, or Both?)

 Symptoms can include poor sleep quality, increased appetite (particularly for high-fat and high-sugar foods), muscle weakness, slow recovery from exercise or illness, getting ill more often, and skin damage.

 Cortisol does promote fat storage, and even worse, it drives fat around your internal organs (“visceral fat”).
-This is sometimes called “cortisol belly” and is one of the worst types of fat, being linked to several serious health conditions [5].
+This is sometimes referred to as “cortisol belly” and is one of the worst types of fat, being linked to several serious health conditions [5].

 So: yes.
 Consistently elevated cortisol can give you a “cortisol belly” and make you gain weight.
 But not on its own.
 Diet, physical activity, sleep quality and genetics also play a role.